 We own the freehold of a number of houses in the borough.

-Owning a leasehold property means you own the building but not the land it is built on.
+If you own a leasehold property it means you own the building but not the land it is built on.
 The freeholder owns the land and you pay ground rent.

-We are happy to sell the freehold of a leasehold house in the borough to the leaseholder.
-If you are considering purchasing a leasehold property, we will be willing to sell you the freehold as soon as you are registered as the leaseholder.
+We are happy to sell the freehold to the leaseholder.
+If you are buying a leasehold property, we will be willing to sell you the freehold as soon as you are registered as the leaseholder.

-- The shorter the remaining time on your lease, the more the freehold will cost to buy.
+- the less time on your lease, the more the freehold will cost to buy

-- Some people can be put off buying a house that isn't freehold.
+- some people may be put off buying a house that isn't freehold

-- Many 99-year leases will now have less than 60 years left on the lease.
+- many 99-year have less than 60 years left on the lease

-- Mortgage providers can be reluctant to grant mortgages when there is only a short period of time left on the lease, so prospective purchasers may have problems.
+- mortgage providers may not lend when there is only a short period of time left on the lease

 The Welwyn Garden City Management Scheme

 For independent advice, consult with your solicitor or mortgage provider.
-Your mortgage provider may well offer to provide a loan to buy the freehold of your property.
+Your mortgage provider may offer you a loan to buy the freehold of your property.